Glasnevin: 19th and 20th centuries

 In the 1830s, the civil parish population was recorded as 1,001, of whom 559 resided in the village.
 Glasnevin was described as a parish in the barony of Coolock, pleasantly situated and the residence of many families of distinction.

-On 1 June 1832, Charles Lindsay, Bishop of Kildare and Leighlin and William John released their holdings of Sir John Rogerson's lands at Glasnevin, (including Glasnevin House) to George Hayward Lindsay.
+On 1 June 1832, Charles Lindsay, Bishop of Kildare, and William John released their holdings of Sir John Rogerson's lands at Glasnevin, (including Glasnevin House) to George Hayward Lindsay.
 This transfer included the sum of 1,500 Pounds Sterling.
 Although this does not specifically cite the marriage of George Hayward Lindsay to Lady Mary Catherine Gore, George Lindsay almost certainly came into possession of the lands at Glasnevin as a result of his marriage.

 When Drumcondra began to rapidly expand in the 1870s, the residents of Glasnevin sought to protect their district and opposed being merged with the neighbouring suburb.
 One of the objectors was the property owner, Dr Henry Gogarty, the father of the Irish poet, Oliver St. John Gogarty.

-Drumcondra, Clonliffe and Glasnevin became a township in 1878 and became part of the City of Dublin in 1900 under the Dublin Corporation Act 1900.
+The combined areas of Drumcondra, Clonliffe and Glasnevin became a separate administrative unit, a township, in 1878.
+The township was merged into the City of Dublin in 1900, under the Dublin Corporation Act 1900 (63 & 64 Vict. c. cclxiv).

 George Hayward Lindsay's eldest son, Lieutenant Colonel Henry Gore Lindsay, was in possession of his father's lands at Glasnevin when the area began to be developed at the beginning of the twentieth century.
-The development of his lands after 1903/04 marked the start of the gradual development of the area.

-Glasnevin remained relatively undeveloped until the opening up of the Carroll Estate in 1914, which saw the creation of the redbrick residential roads running down towards Drumcondra.
+Gradual development of his lands began in 1903/04 but Glasnevin remained relatively undeveloped until the opening up of the Carroll Estate in 1914, which saw the creation of the redbrick residential roads running down towards Drumcondra.
 The process was accelerated by Dublin Corporation in the 1920s and the present shape of the suburb was in place by 1930.
 Among the developers who built estates in the area were Alexander Strain and his son-in-law George Linzell.
 Linzell built the first individual house built in the international style in Ireland, Balnagowan House, on St. Mobhi Boithrin in the late 1920s.

 The start of the 20th century also saw the opening of a short-lived railway station on the Drumcondra and North Dublin Link Railway line from Glasnevin Junction to Connolly Station (then Amiens Street).
 Glasnevin railway station opened on 1 April 1901 and closed on 1 December 1910.

-Village of Glasnevin
+Features

-The village has changed a lot over the years, and is now part of Dublin city.
-It is now populated by a mix of young families, senior citizens and students attending Dublin City University.
+The village has changed a lot over the years, and is now fully part of Dublin city.

 As well as the amenities of the National Botanic Gardens (Ireland) and local parks, the national meteorological office Met Éireann, the Central Fisheries Board, the National Standards Authority of Ireland, Sustainable Energy Authority of Ireland, the Department of Defence and the national enterprise and trade board Enterprise Ireland are all located in the area.